minnesotaNyst/readme-gen/README.md

 ## Questions

-Thanks for looking at undefined, my name is Jake Nystrom!
+Thanks for looking at Readme Generator, my name is Jake Nystrom!
 If you would like to reach me, feel free to write to jwm.nystrom@gmail.com.
 I will look forward to hearing from you!

 ## About the Author